Commercial Property Insurance

 Make sure you know what perils are covered under your current policy, and what perils are excluded in your commercial insurance.

 Typical commercial property insurance includes cover for buildings on your property.
+Buildings insurance can provide cover for commercial landlords and business premises including shops and offices.

 Buildings insurance covers the cost of rebuilding or repairing buildings after loss or damage due to the perils listed above.
 Items typically covered under buildings insurance include: